-The department of arts and crafts introduces the folk art of the middle Dnieper people.
+The department of arts and crafts introduces folk art of the middle Dnieper people.
 The second section has the icons of the 17th-19th centuries, portraiture of the 18th - the beginning of the 20th centuries.
 Khreshchatyk Street, 259.
 Opening hours: 10:00-17:00.
 Day off - Monday.

 In 1977, all architectural and archaeological sites were completely destroyed during construction of the monument.
-From the top of the hill you can see beautiful panorama of the Kremenchuk water reservoir.
+From the top of the hill you can see a beautiful panorama of the Kremenchuk water reservoir.

-Monument to the Plumber.
+The Monument to the Plumber.
 The monument was erected at the entrance to “Vodokanal” (water utility company) in honor of its 90th anniversary.
 It is the only professional occupation monument in the city.
 Nearby, there is a fire hydrant of the Russian Empire times.
 Vatutin Street, 12.